mark-obeirne/esports-dictionary/README.md

     PORT = 5000
     SECRET_KEY = [Secret key chosen]

-* Click the Deploy tablet
+* Click the Deploy tab
 * Under "Manual Deployment", ensure that the master branch is selected and click "Deploy Branch"